atsign-foundation/docs.atsign.com/content/docs/_index.md

 ---
-# Page Content
-title: '@platform Documentation'
-lead: 'Learn all about how the @platform works.'

-# Title in navigation
-linkTitle: Documentation

-# SEO description
-description: |
-  Documentation for the @platform.

-toc: false
-draft: false
-weight: 1

 layout: root

+title: '@platform Documentation' # The title (ON THE PAGE)
+lead: 'Learn all about how the @platform works.' # The lead below the title (ON THE PAGE)

+linkTitle: Docs # The title in the navigation
+description: | # SEO Description of the page (Shows in google and atsign.dev search) Documentation for the @platform.

+draft: false # Change this to "true" to hide the page
+toc: false # Change this to "false" to hide the table of contents
+autolinks: false # Change this to "false" to hide the automatic links below your content
+weight: 1 # Weight compared to other sections of the site, this shouldn't affect anything on the facade

 ---

 #### I want to...